bparanj/crystal/electronics/design/queue/dc-decoupling.md

 4. Ripple Filtering:
    - In power supplies, diodes in series decouple voltage fluctuations and rectify signals.

 You can test both forward and reverse-bias conditions by reversing the voltage source.
-It demonstrates the diode's role in voltage decoupling and its practical implications.
+It demonstrates the diode's role in voltage decoupling.